StaticReasons/text-display-page/README.md

-# a simple text display page --- whcich is my solution to give names to tab groups in chrome mobile(((((
+# a simple text display page

 like this
+support saving multiple text snippets